briankgraham/fetch-request-wrapper/readme.md

 # fetch-request-wrapper (A Fetch Wrapper for ES6/ES7)

 Fetch wrapper utilizing Async/Await.
 Returns an object with GET, POST, PUT, DELETE.
+Pull Requests Welcome!

 - No more repeated code!
 Let's take what Fetch has already made simple even simpler.
 Make a request, and await your response.
 That's it.
 - Each function call takes a `route`, and an options object called `parameters` (ex. parameters = { body: { found: true } })